 For starters, our plane had to park at a remote gate and we were bused to the terminal building.
-I have no way to know if this was the original plan or necessary because there wasn’t a gate available.
+I have no way of knowing if this was the original plan or necessary because there wasn’t a gate available.
 Here’s a list of why airlines change gate assignments so often.

-Next, we had booked a driver to pick us up at the airport for our ride to Reykjavik.
-Since we were there way before schedule, we ended up having to stand around and wait for them to show up, which ended up being a little bit before our planned arrival time.
+Next, we booked a driver to pick us up at the airport for our ride to Reykjavik.
+Since we were there way before schedule, we had to stand around and wait for them to show up, which ended up being a little bit before our planned arrival time.